usegalaxy-eu/website/_posts/2019-06-27-tool-prediction.md

-UseGalaxy.eu's users have faced this issue many times before and together we developed something to maybe give you a push in the right direction: **offering you a list of tools you could run next.**
+UseGalaxy.eu's users have faced this issue many times before and together we developed something to maybe give you a push in the right direction: **offering you a list of tools you could run next.** A big thank you to our [Anup Kumar](/people/#anuprulez) who implemented this feature!

 !["A list of tools that you can run next in a workflow"](/assets/media/tool-prediction.gif)